microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/New-MgGroupSetting.md

 		}
 	)
 }
-New-MgGroupSetting -GroupId $groupId -BodyParameter $params
+New-MgBetaGroupSetting -GroupId $groupId -BodyParameter $params
 ```

-This example shows how to use the New-MgGroupSetting Cmdlet.
+This example shows how to use the New-MgBetaGroupSetting Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS